python-jsonschema/hypothesis-jsonschema/CONTRIBUTING.md

 This highly automated approach makes it easy to focus on design issues like "how should I break this feature up into functions" or "does this name help readers understand the code" rather than style issues like formatting.

+The public API of this package consists of a single function, `from_schema()`, which is explained in the README.
+We therefore have very little user-facing documentation, but encourage the use of comments for the benefit of contributors who are reading the code and need to understand implementation details.

 ### About the tests